 Spotting Saving Opportunities

-Without a consolidated view, it's nearly impossible to compare your usage and spending across different periods or even different services.
+Without a consolidated view, it is nearly impossible to compare your usage and spending across different periods or even different services.
 A single platform often provides analytics and historical data, highlighting trends in your consumption.
 This insight is crucial for identifying areas where you could reduce usage or switch to a more cost-effective plan.

 - Usage Trends: Visualisations of your consumption over time help you understand peak usage periods and identify areas for reduction.